 Treatment and care is provided by multidisciplinary teams (MDTs) consisting of psychiatrists, registrars, ward based nurses, occupational therapists, social workers, psychologists, cognitive behavioural therapists and family therapists.
 Accommodation is mainly in en-suite single rooms.

 St Patrick's is situated on Steeven’s Lane in Dublin 8, between Heuston Station and St James’s Hospital.

-Situated on Steeven’s Lane, between Heuston Station and St James’s Hospital, St. Patrick’s is well served by public transport, with bus, rail and Luas services all within a 5-10 minute walk from the hospital.
+Travelling to St Patrick’s is very simple.
+Situated on Steeven’s Lane, between Heuston Station and St James’s Hospital, St Patrick’s is well served by public transport, with bus, rail and LUAS services all within a five to ten minute walk from the hospital.
 Limited paid parking is also available for visitors travelling by car.

 Hospital visiting times

 The main goal of occupational therapy is to support service users to take part in the everyday activities that matter to them.
-There are a wide range of activities available within the hospital, including art, pottery, craft and a computer room.
+There are a wide range of occupational therapy facilities available within St Patrick's, including an art room, pottery room, craft room and a computer room.

-The Information Centre provides information on mental health, hospital services as well as a range of mental health books.
+The Information Centre provides information on mental health and hospital services, as well as a range of mental health books.

 Service User Library

-Formally presented to the hospital in November 1984 by the Association of the Friends of St. Patrick's Hospital for the benefit of service users and staff.
+Our library was formally presented to the hospital in November 1984 by the Association of the Friends of St Patrick's Hospital for the benefit of service users and staff.

 Ridgeways Restaurant is located to the rear of the main reception and is open to the public.
-There are vending machines with snacks located throughout the hospital in common areas.
+There are vending machines with snacks located in common areas throughout the hospital.